aybabtme/fatherhood/README.md

 }
 ```

-Similarly, when you decode an array, you must provide a visitor func that will be invoked at each value of the array:
+Similarly, when you decode an array, you must provide a visitor `func` that will be invoked for each element in the array:

 ```go
 arr := make([]arrType, 0) // make sure arr is not nil!